LimeChain/forta-bots/forta-agents-linked/README.md

 ## Alerts

-- FORTA-BOT-ASSIGNED
+- FORTA-BOT-LINK
-  - Fired when a transaction contains Bot Link event in a predefined threshold
+  - Fired when a transaction contains Bot Link event in a predefined threshold or if the bot is not linked at all
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata fields:
-    - botAddress (address of the assigned Bot)
+    - botAddress (address of the linked Bot)

 ## Test Data